-A futon mattress gets used too much.
-Because it doubles up as a couch during the day and a bed at night, a buildup of dirt and grime is almost unavoidable.
+A futon mattress wears off too quickly.
+Because it doubles up as a couch during the day and a bed at night, a buildup of dirt is almost unavoidable.
 Learning how to take care of it can make it last for a long while, looking superbly clean.
 So, how do you clean a futon mattress?
 Here is how.

 Removing Surface Spills and Stains